-20. WFP fully embraces the vision set in the 2030 Agenda for a world free from hunger in a context of equitable and environmentally responsible sustainable development.
+19. WFP fully embraces the vision set in the 2030 Agenda for a world free from hunger in a context of equitable and environmentally responsible sustainable development.
 This vision is global and universal, and reflects commitment to leaving no one behind.
 Reflecting its own history and mandate, and recognizing that all 17 SDGs are interconnected, WFP prioritizes two SDGs - SDG 2 on achieving zero hunger and SDG 17 on partnering to support implementation of the SDGs - while contributing to other SDGs depending on country contexts and national priorities.
 This focus reflects WFP's dual mandate as set out in United Nations General Assembly Resolution 1714 of 196120 and subsequent mission statements, and its strengths, capacities and potential as demonstrated in its programme of work and the demand for its technical and operational services, common services and capacities.
-In its operations, WFP will keep a strong focus on saving lives and livelihoods in emergencies, leveraging its many recognized strengths in humanitarian and crisis settings.
 Figure 1 illustrates the results framework for the Strategic Plan (2017-2021).